A Spirit of Kindness

 "Love your enemies, bless them that curse you,

-do good to them that hate you, and pray for them
+do good to them that hate you, and pray for

 that despitefully use you, and persecute you."